 The mission of the Center for Optimized Student Support is to study the most effective ways to address the out-of-school factors impacting student achievement and thriving in schools.
 The Center develops, tests, and disseminates innovative practices that address these out-of-school factors (social/emotional, health, and family) by optimizing student support in schools.

 The Center for Retirement Research at Boston College was established through a grant from the Social Security Administration in 1998.
 The goals of the Center are to promote research on retirement issues, to transmit new findings to the policy community and the public, to help train new scholars, and to broaden access to valuable data sources.
 As the nation confronts the myriad issues surrounding how best to ensure adequate retirement income for an aging population, the Center's research experts explore any issue involving money and retirement, including Social Security, employer-sponsored pensions, home equity, and the labor force behavior of older workers.
 The Center also employs undergraduate and graduate research assistants and sponsors competitive grant programs for junior faculty and graduate students.

-The Lynch School of Education houses the Center for the Study of Testing, Evaluation, and Educational Policy (CSTEEP), a University-supported research center internationally recognized for its work in the policy uses of tests.
+The Lynch School of Education and Human Development houses the Center for the Study of Testing, Evaluation, and Educational Policy (CSTEEP), a University-supported research center internationally recognized for its work in the policy uses of tests.
 This research center is a rich resource for those interested in educational reform, teacher professional development, and the impact of educational technology.
 It is especially well-known for its work on high-stakes assessment and in the analyses of policies related to test-based educator accountability.
 It also conducts studies employing data from national and international large-scale assessment surveys such as the National Assessment of Educational Progress, TIMMS and PIRLS.
 It has also begun to study patterns of college student development.
 Further information on CSTEEP is available at www.bc.edu/csteep.